 We are a biopharmaceutical company with a limited operating history in an emerging regulatory environment.
 Although we generated net income of \$89.8 million for the year ended December 31, 2019, we have incurred net losses in each year since our inception in September 2010, including net losses of \$209.4 million for the year ended December 31, 2018.
-For the three months ended March 31, 2020, we generated net income of \$35.6 million.
-As of March 31, 2020, we had an accumulated deficit of \$859.4 million.
+For the three and six months ended June 30, 2020, we generated net income of \$59.0 million and \$94.6 million, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$800.4 million.
 The losses and accumulated deficit were primarily due to the substantial investments we made to identify, develop or license our product candidates, including conducting, among other things, analytical characterization, process development and manufacturing, formulation and clinical studies and providing general and administrative support for these operations.

 The amount of our future net losses or net income will depend, in part, on the rate of our future product sales, offset by the rate of future expenditures.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-We completed several clinical studies with all our lead products, UDENYCA® (pegfilgrastim-cbqv), CHS-1420 (our adalimumab (Humira) biosimilar candidate) and CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
-On November 2, 2018, the FDA approved UDENYCA® as a biosimilar to Neulasta to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with nonmyeloid malignancies receiving myelosuppressive anti-cancer drugs associated with a clinically significant incidence of febrile neutropenia.
+We completed several clinical studies with all our lead products, UDENYCA® (pegfilgrastim-cbqv) and CHS-1420 (our adalimumab (Humira) biosimilar candidate) and for our discontinued product candidate, CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
+On November 2, 2018, the FDA approved UDENYCA® as a biosimilar to Neulasta to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with nonmyeloid malignancies receiving myelosuppressive anticancer drugs associated with a clinically significant incidence of febrile neutropenia.
 We anticipate that we will submit a BLA for CHS-1420 to the FDA in 2020.
 We have not yet initiated clinical trials for CHS-2020.
 We anticipate we will incur certain development and pre-commercial expenses for the Lucentis biosimilar candidate, which we licensed from Bioeq in November 2019, and for the Avastin biosimilar candidate, which we licensed from Innovent in January 2020.

 If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payers, and adequate market share for our product candidates which include all product candidates for which we obtained commercial rights, in those markets.
-However, even additional product candidates beyond UDENYCA® gain regulatory approval and are commercialized, we may not remain profitable.
+However, even additional product candidates beyond UDENYCA $^{\otimes}$ gain regulatory approval and are commercialized, we may not remain profitable.